AntoineSensier/ReMiNat-remote-sensing-invasive-species/README.md

 # ReMiNat-remote-sensing-invasive-species
-Remote Sensing treatments for detection of alien invasive plant species with very high-resolution image (project ReMiNat : restauration des milieu naturels de la Réunion)
+Remote Sensing treatments for detection of alien invasive plantz species with very high-resolution image (project ReMiNat : restauration des milieu naturels de la Réunion)

 The project use model builder of QGIS (minimum 3.4) and Python with scikit-learn.